-Can I get sick from a flu shot?
+Should I get a flu shot?
+I'm pretty healthy.

-Some people are more likely to get other illnesses from the flu.
+Some people are more likely to get serious illnesses from the flu.
 They include:

 These ongoing health problems include: